superfaceai/spec/spec/draft/map-spec.md

 # Script

-This is a subset of Javascript programming language designed to be familiar to a great number of programmers while reducing the possible attack surface of the runtime environment.
+This is a subset of the Javascript programming language designed to be familiar to a great number of programmers while reducing the possible attack surface of the runtime environment.

 This specification is based on and references [ECMA 262](https://262.ecma-international.org/11.0) and heavily inspired by [Jessie](https://github.com/endojs/Jessie/).